Badminton-Apps/badman/libs/frontend/pages/role/README.md

-# frontend-pages-role
+# frontend-role

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test frontend-pages-role` to execute the unit tests.
+Run `nx test frontend-role` to execute the unit tests.